LS-Shikano/StudentSurvey/DoME.md

 - participantscodes nicer solution not scrolling hell
 - [Preventing Duplicates in OTree](https://otree.readthedocs.io/en/latest/misc/tips_and_tricks.html#many-fields)
 - _Add latency as meta variable_
+- Develop new variables and concepts for the Survey [Adversity Quotient](https://menchb.github.io/aq-test/)

 ## Analysis
 - Homophily related to politics and other attributes and connected to other relations